MrKaszeba19/PapajLang/README.md

-concat | Concatenates two strings dechar | Removes all chars of S2 from a string S1 occur | Returns a count of occurences of a substring S2 in a string S1 pos | Returns an index of the first occurence of a substring S2 in a string S1 splitby | Splits a string S1 according to a char of S2 (and a space char too, S2 must be a single char) strremove | Removes the first occurence a substring S2 from a string S1
+concat | Concatenates two strings dechar | Removes all chars of S2 from a string S1 occur | Returns a count of occurences of a substring S2 in a string S1 strPos | Returns an index of the first occurence of a substring S2 in a string S1 splitBy | Splits a string S1 according to a char of S2 (and a space char too, S2 must be a single char) strRemove | Removes the first occurence a substring S2 from a string S1

 - string1 string2 string3 operand

 Programme Operand | Purpose
 ----------------- | -------
-bindby | Concatenates two strings S1 S2 with a delimiter of a S3 delimiter
+bindBy | Concatenates two strings S1 S2 with a delimiter of a S3 delimiter

 - string1 number1 operand

 Programme Operand | Purpose
 ----------------- | -------
-crushby | Splits a string S1 to the parts of the same length of N1 (except for the last part, if len(S1) is not divisible by N1) leftstr | Extracts a substring from a string S1 of the first N1 letters rightstr | Extracts a substring from a string S1 of the last N1 letters
+crushBy | Splits a string S1 to the parts of the same length of N1 (except for the last part, if len(S1) is not divisible by N1) strLeft | Extracts a substring from a string S1 of the first N1 letters strRight | Extracts a substring from a string S1 of the last N1 letters

 - string1 number1 number2 operand

 Programme Operand | Purpose
 ----------------- | -------
-strbetween | Extracts a substring from a string S1 positioned between N1 and N2 strremove | Removes a substring from a string S1, starting in N1 and being N2 chars long substr | Extracts a substring from a string S1, starting in N1 and being N2 chars long
+strBetween | Extracts a substring from a string S1 positioned between N1 and N2 strRemove | Removes a substring from a string S1, starting in N1 and being N2 chars long substr | Extracts a substring from a string S1, starting in N1 and being N2 chars long

 - string1 string2 number1 operand

 Programme Operand | Purpose
 ----------------- | -------
-npos | Returns an index of the N1-th occurence of a substring S2 in a string S1 strinsert | Inserts a string S2 into the string S1 in the position N1, making the following chars shift right
+strNPos | Returns an index of the N1-th occurence of a substring S2 in a string S1 strInsert | Inserts a string S2 into the string S1 in the position N1, making the following chars shift right strReplace | Inserts a string S2 into the string S1 in the position N1, making the following chars be replaced

 - string1 operand